-- When you come to some small trees in the middle of the valley, you should fork right up a bank - Go through a wooden 5-bar gate and turn left onto driveway (away from Valley Farm) - Follow the driveway to the road and turn left
+- > When you come to some small trees in the middle of the valley, you should fork right up a bank - > Go through a metal gate and turn left onto driveway still following stream to your left (away from Valley Farm) - > Follow the driveway to the road and turn left - > Follow the road downhill, past the driveway to Edgeworth Mill Farm that you walked up earlier - > Just after the road crosses the stream at the bottom of the valley, turn right to follow a public footpath (through a wooden 5-bar gate) to follow the stream along the valley floor - > Cross the footbridge over the stream and bear to the right hand side of the valley

-- Follow the road downhill, past the driveway to Edgeworth Mill Farm that you walked up earlier - Just after the road crosses the stream at the bottom of the valley, turn right to follow a public footpath (through a wooden 5-bar gate) to follow the stream along the valley floor - Cross the footbridge over the stream and bear to the right hand side of the valley - Go past a tall wooden footpath signpost and start to climb the hill up a field; head for the next wooden post at the edge of a wood ahead of you - Climb straight up through the trees, bearing slightly right near the top to emerge from the woods - Climb over a stile and bear right towards the church - Enter the churchyard through the lych gate; go through the churchyard to the parking area Any problems with these directions?
+- > Go past a tall wooden footpath signpost and start to climb the hill up a field; head for the next wooden post at the edge of a wood ahead of you - > Climb straight up through the trees, bearing slightly right near the top to emerge from the woods - > Climb over a stile and bear right towards the church.
+Sit on the stile for a while enjoy the view! - > Enter the churchyard through the lych gate; go through the churchyard to the parking area Any problems with these directions?
 Please email me at rod@rrgordon.com (also if you liked the walk!)